 1 Which country are the Faroe Islands closest to?
 [1] 2 When did the Faroe Islands get their own government?
 [1] 3 Which parts of life on the Faroe Islands are controlled by Denmark?
-Give two details. ['] 4 What happened in April 2017?
-[1] 5 How has the transport system on the Faroe Islands been improved in recent years?
-[1] 6 Why did the writer's group have to change plans on the first day?
-7 What was the name of the volunteering event held in 2019?
-8 What surprised the writer about some of the houses on the Faroe Islands?
-[1] [Tota ıl: 9]
+Give two details.
+4 What happened in April 2017?
+[11 5 How has the transport system on the Faroe Islands been improved in recent years?
+6 Why did the writer's group have to change plans on the first day?
+What was the name of the volunteering event held in 2019?
+What surprised the writer about some of the houses on the Faroe Islands?
+What did the writer appreciate about going on a group holiday instead of travelling alone? four details.
+[4]